PlutoZhang/Zowe-docs/topics/cli-enabledisablexperimentalcommands.md

 # Enable and Disable Experimental Commands </span>

-Brightside CLI includes experimental commands that are currently in development and are not ready for general availability.
+Brightside CLI includes experimental commands, which are currently in development and are not ready for general availability.
 You can enable or disable these commands.
 The experimental commands are disabled by default.